Home Prepared Dog Food

 There are several good options.
 But be very careful you find nutritionally complete recipes.
 Too many recipes are lacking trace minerals, vitamins, and the proper fatty acids.
 So there are two primary options.
 Use a recipe with a wide range of diversified ingredients or use a recipe with a limited number of ingredients and use supplements.

-Or you can get a copy of Steve Brown’s book “Unlocking the Canine Ancestral Diet: Healthier Dog Food the ABC Way” These recipes use a variety of ingredients to achieve a balanced diet.
+Steve Brown’s book “Unlocking the Canine Ancestral Diet: Healthier Dog Food the ABC Way” These recipes use a variety of ingredients to achieve a balanced diet.